 There are plenty of local pools around town and it’s a great way to beat the heat and spend a fun family day, but why not take it up a notch this time.
 Head to the North Clackamas Aquatic Park and experience Oregon’s largest wave pool.

-In Oregon, the beach it too cold to swim without a wetsuit and the lake it too mellow for some, but you don’t have to travel out-of-state to catch a wave.
-At this aquatic center, the waves turn on at regular intervals between noon and 4 p.m. during the week and noon to 6 p.m. each weekend through September 3.
+In Oregon, the beach is too cold to swim without a wetsuit and the lake it too mellow for some, but you don’t have to travel out-of-state to catch a wave.
+At this aquatic centre, the waves turn on at regular intervals between noon and 4 p.m. during the week and noon to 6 p.m. each weekend through September 3.

 Do you prefer lap swimming or need a smaller section for the littlest members of your pack?
 You can find it all at this one location, as well as water slides and a hot tub.
 If you want to visit regularly, they offer swim lessons and water aerobics classes as well.

 Summer is a season where, when we can, we want to get outside and enjoy all that Oregon has to offer.
 Here, you’ll find no shortage of family fun!